Glazzes/autumnexample/Kotlin/README.md

 class PasswordEncoder
 ```

-Beans can or can not be a [component](#Components), but they can only be instantiated after the class holding the method has been, just like components Beans can take an optional `id` parameter that is going to be used for qualification.
+Beans can or can not be a [component](#Components), but they can only be instantiated after the class holding the method
+has been, just like components, Beans can take an optional `id` parameter
+that is going to be used for qualification, if no `id` parameter is passed
+the method name will serve as the `ìd`